Chankalun: Early life and education

 Chankalun was born in Hong Kong in 1988.
 She studied in the UK at Headington School and in New York and Paris at Parsons School of Design.
-In 2025, she has also joined Parsons Paris as their faculty in Art Media, and Technology (BFA).
+In 2025, she has also joined Parsons Paris as their teaching faculty in Art Media, and Technology (BFA).

 Supporting traditional handicrafts

-In 2019 she took an interest in disappearing trades and crafts from Hong Kong, such as birdcage making and mahjong tile carving, and then founded HKCRAFTS, a non-governmental organization that hosts workshops to promote fading traditions.
+In 2019, she took an interest in disappearing trades and crafts from Hong Kong, such as birdcage making and mahjong tile carving, and then founded HKCRAFTS, a non-governmental organization that hosts workshops to promote fading traditions.

 In 2020, Chankalun organized an exhibition in a moving tram from Hong Kong Tramways, with the stated aim to pay tribute to traditional handicrafts.

 [...] this project aims to raise awareness for the necessity and importance in preserving our city’s fast-disappearing traditional craftsmanship and encourage the passing of treasured skills to the younger generation.